 Table of contents

-Scoville heat units (SHU): 0
+- Scoville heat units (SHU): 0 SHU

-Jalapeño reference point: Zero heat, so 2,500 to 8,000 times milder
+- Jalapeño reference scale: Zero heat, 2,500 to 8,000 times milder

-Are bell peppers chili peppers?the Scoville scale.
+Are bell peppers chili peppers?

 Why do bell peppers have no heat?

 They do come in colors like the rainbow, don’t they?
-You’ll find green bell peppers, yellow bell peppers, reds, oranges, purples, and even browns and blacks.
+You’ll find green bell peppers, yellow bells, reds, oranges, purples, and even browns and blacks.
 But are they different in terms of health?
 Yes, but it should be said that all bell peppers are extremely good for you, even with the lack of capsaicin.

 All bell peppers have a ton of vitamins and antioxidants to them.
 They are rich in vitamin A, vitamin C, beta-carotene, and other vitamins and carotenoids.
 And the key to maxing out the benefit is all in the color.
-As bell peppers mature, their levels of all of these compounds increase too.
+As they mature, their levels of all of these compounds increase too.
 So a fully mature red bell pepper will be chock full of these health benefits, sometimes over ten times more than what they had as a young green pepper!

 Red bell peppers also have the benefit of containing lycopene, a very powerful carotenoid also found in tomatoes.
 It’s been linked to helping prevent cancer, heart disease, and diabetes among other amazing qualities.
 So if you’re looking to maximize your health benefit, lean towards the more mature peppers.

-Do different bell pepper colors taste different?
+Do the different colors taste different?

 Where can you buy bell peppers?

+They’re also popular to grow in amateur gardens.
+Bell pepper seeds and plants are easy to find at plant stores or via online vendors (Amazon).
 This is one tasty, healthy, and versatile pepper.
 Likely you’re already using a bell pepper or two in your cooking, but like its chili cousins, maybe it’s time to explore using it even more.
 There are, after all, one of the healthiest vegetables on the planet.